helenquach/DH110-HelenQuach/Assignment06/Assignment06.md

 * Should make the search icon bigger
 * Good contrast between typography choices for headline and body text

+After the impression test, I made the search icon bigger and plan to implement more interactive elements throughout the website.
+I also decided to make the wordmark of my logo one color instead of two so that it is easier to read.

 ## Accessibility Check

 I performed color contrast checks for the light mode and dark mode versions of my design.
 All color combinations of text and background color passed the 4.5:1 ratio test, as shown below.